geshan/geshan.github.com/posts/2020-12-07-software-scalability.md

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/software-scalability/03horizontal-scaling-software-scalability.jpg" title="Horizontal scalability with load balancer for software scalability" alt="Horizontal scalability with load balancer for software scalability">

 This is the part where [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) shine.
-You can package your workload into lightweight containers and Kubernetes can manage horizontal scaling, rolling deployment etc for those containers.
+You can package your workload into lightweight containers and Kubernetes can manage horizontal scaling, rolling deployment, etc for those containers.
 Docker has [changed the way we software engineers’ work](/blog/2018/11/4-ways-docker-changed-the-way-software-engineers-work-in-past-half-decade/) in the past years.

 One takeaway here is Scaling RDBMS is hard.
 With things like sharding, it might be easier to Scale-up a relational database than try scaling out if you don’t know what you are doing.
 Amazon is an example here the same concepts can be applied to any major cloud vendor like Google Cloud or Azure.
 That leads me to my next point, the usage of NoSQL databases.